vlordier/YOLOv3-on-gluonCV-with-SageMaker-notebook/README.md

 #### What it does :
 1. takes your data on S3
 2. augments your data using [imgaug](https://imgaug.readthedocs.io/en/latest/) and [GluonCV transformations](https://gluon-cv.mxnet.io/api/data.transforms.html#gluoncv.data.transforms.presets.yolo.YOLO3DefaultTrainTransform)
-2. trains YOLO v3 from a pretrained model ([transfer learning](https://gluon-cv.mxnet.io/build/examples_detection/finetune_detection.html))
+2. retrains YOLO v3 from a pretrained model ([transfer learning](https://gluon-cv.mxnet.io/build/examples_detection/finetune_detection.html))
 3. deploys a SageMaker endpoint for images or video stream, to test it out with the this webapp [13]
 4. shows nice metrics to evaluate your model
 5. saves your GluonCV model arteficts to s3